plone/volto/docs/source/upgrade-guide/index.md

   }
 ```

+### Rebuild `yarn.lock` in Alpha 17

+Due to changes in the dependency tree, it's required to reset `yarn.lock` file by deleting it before upgrading to Volto alpha 17.

+### Alpha 16 is a brownbag release

+There was a problem with the projects using Volto eslint config when upgrading to latest versions related to typescript, we will take of that in the near future.
+So skip this version.

 ### Stylelint and prettier config in Alpha 14

 In your project's boilerplate, you need to update the stylelint and prettier configuration accordingly to the changes made in Alpha 14 in `package.json` like this: